The 600cc Sportsbike sector has been one of the most developed and competitive sectors of the motorcycle market.

 Despite being 675cc it was allowed to race against 600cc in-line four cylinder motorcycles as it was a cylinder down and met eligibility requirements.
 The 675 is a hugely capable bike, arguably the first offering in the 600cc Supersports class to equal or even beat the offerings provided by the Japanese manufacturers.

-As the technology becomes more widespread, therefore more cost efficient to produce, it is extremely likely that these advances will filter down into the 600cc market and soon, watch this space!
+As the technology becomes more widespread, therefore more cost efficient to produce, it is extremely likely that these advances will filter down into a new generation of mid-capacity sports bikes in the future (we hope)!!